-When it comes time to clean up The Reader quickly puts the book away while The Builder has to disassemble his weight in Lego pieces.
+When it comes time to clean up The Reader quickly puts the book away, while The Builder has to disassemble his weight in Lego pieces.
 The amount of effort required even gives me pause.
 I brace myself for what’s coming next.

 “It’s not fair that I have so much to do.”

 However, I can’t leave well enough alone.
-I have to extrapolate the moment into something bigger.
+I have to turn the moment into something bigger.
 I have to explain that Fairness is not one of our family values.

 Clearly, Life’s Not Fair.

-They live in the greatest country on the planet.
-They have a roof over their head – food to eat – enough toys to keep the dog chewing for days – a healthy home life.
+They live in an exceptional country.
+They have a roof over their heads – food to eat – enough toys to keep the dog chewing for days – a healthy home life.
 It’s important that they see the hypocrisy in only wanting fairness when things aren’t going their way.

 I haven’t purged whining from my behavior, so the odds are long that my kids will not reform entirely.
 Still, I’m hopeful that lengthy chats will at least kill the expectations around fairness.